ppy/osu-wiki/news/2021-02-05-community-choice-2020-results.md

 Dethroning Lord Fruitbowl (also known as Ascendance) for the first time since the Community Choice contests have taken place under their new name (which is basically four years running now), [**Rocma**](https://osu.ppy.sh/users/566276) officially authored the Community Favourite of 2020 for osu!catch with [Camellia feat.
 Nanahira - finorza](https://osu.ppy.sh/beatmapsets/1151836), scoring **109** votes.

-This is very fitting for Rocma, who went from being considered as the "most promising newcomer" in 2018's Mapper's Choice Awards only to rather explosively prove himself in 2020 proper, showcasing that even the highest fiber titan can be eventually toppled by choice arrangement of your favorite fruits performed by a skilled hand.
-It did however, remain very close in votes well up to closing time.
+This is very fitting for Rocma, who went from being considered as the "most promising newcomer" in 2018's Mapper's Choice Awards only to rather explosively prove himself in 2020 proper, showcasing that even the highest-fiber titan can be eventually toppled by the choice arrangement of your favourite fruits performed by a skilled hand.
+It did, however, remain very close in votes well up to closing time.

 If the comments for this map are anything to go off, it is a choice arrangement indeed!